 The best way to determine how much light you need is to experiment a bit.
 Take a look at your painting in different lighting conditions, colour of your room, and see what looks best to you.
 Keep in mind that the light should not be so bright that it washes out the colors or casts shadows on the surface of the painting.

 If you are using artificial light, there are a few different types you can use.
-Incandescent bulbs give off a warm light that is good for highlighting the colors in a painting.
+Incandescent bulbs give off a warm light that is good for highlighting the colours in a painting.
 Halogen bulbs are similar to incandescent bulbs, but they give off a brighter light.
 LED bulbs are becoming more popular because they use less energy and last longer than other types of bulbs.
 They also give off a bright, even light that is good for lighting artwork.

 When using any type of artificial light, it is important to place the light source behind the painting so that the light shines on the surface of the artwork.
 You can use a floor lamp, table lamp, or track lighting to achieve this.
 If you have a ceiling fan with a light attached, you can also use that to light your painting.